deib-polimi/modaclouds-qos-models/doc/user-manual.md

 ## What is a Monitoring Rule?

-A Monitoring Rule specify how incoming data have to be processed, what conditions have to be verified and what output should be produced by the monitoring platform.
+A Monitoring Rule specifies how incoming data have to be processed, what conditions have to be verified and what output should be produced by the monitoring platform.

 The metamodel of a monitoring rule is formally specified as an XML schema: